-What is the amount and the date funds are transferred from my account?
+What is the amount and the date funds are withdrawn from my account?

-After my enrollment, when will the first transfer occur?
+After my enrollment, when will the first withdrawal occur?

 will be deducted via EFT only when your invoice coupon shows “Do Not Pay” and “Thank you for being an EFT customer”.